olebole/irafdoc/doc/obsolete.oimcombine.rst

   PIXEL MASKS
   </p>
   <p>
-  A pixel mask is a type of IRAF file having the extension <tt>".pl"</tt> which identifies an integer value with each pixel of the images to which it is applied.
+  A pixel mask is a type of IRAF file having the extension <span style="font-family: monospace;">".pl"</span> which identifies an integer value with each pixel of the images to which it is applied.
 The integer values may denote regions, a weight, a good or bad flag, or some other type of integer or integer bit flag.
 In the common